t83714/fractal-component/docs/api/AppContainer.md

 ): ComponentManager;
 ```

 `registerComponent` is used to register a [React Class Component](https://reactjs.org/docs/components-and-props.html#functional-and-class-components).
 Once registered, a `Component Manager` is created to manage this `React Class Component` and a `Component Container` is created behind the scenes to maintain a more advanced component structure as illustrated by [this diagram](https://raw.githubusercontent.com/t83714/fractal-component/master/docs/assets/container-structure.png).
-You no longer can call [`this.setState`](https://reactjs.org/docs/state-and-lifecycle.html) to update your react component state.
+After that, you no longer can call [`this.setState`](https://reactjs.org/docs/state-and-lifecycle.html) to update your react component state.
 Instead, you should update your component state via `Component Reducer` (you can supply via `ManageableComponentOptions`) and system will auto sync between Redux store and your component state.

 You likely will not call this method directly.
 Instead, you may want to use static method `AppContainerUtils.registerComponent()`.
 It calls `appContainer.registerComponent()` internally to provide similar function.
 Moreover, calling `AppContainerUtils.registerComponent()` doesn't require the reference of `AppContainer` instance.
 It will automatically look for `appContainer` from: